sateesh2020/web-server-kit/docs/Configuration.md

 To configure the mobile chat module, follow to the dedicated section:

-* [docs/modules/mobileChat.md]
+- [docs/modules/mobileChat.md]

 ## Pagination

 You can change the pagination settings in the `config/pagination.js` file.
-Apollo Universal Starter Kit lets you configure pagination for the client-side application and for the mobile app separately.
+Web Server Kit lets you configure pagination for the client-side application and for the mobile app separately.

-Apollo Universal Starter Kit implements the relay- and cursor-based pagination types:
+Web Server Kit implements the relay- and cursor-based pagination types:

-* The relay pagination provides the **Load More** button.
+- The relay pagination provides the **Load More** button.
 By clicking **Load More**, the user tell the application to load a number of the new items asynchronously and show them in the same page.

-* The standard pagination is cursor-based: the items are shown page by page, and the user needs to navigate between pages to see the items.
+- The standard pagination is cursor-based: the items are shown page by page, and the user needs to navigate between pages to see the items.
 You can learn more about the cursor-based pagination in the [dedicated Apollo blog post].

 ### Pagination Settings for the Client-Side Application